 This is a REQUIRED element for bundled file transport type.
 It contains information of the bundled archive.
-This must appear exactly and only once.
-The details of TransportedDataType are explained later.
+This MUST appear exactly and only once.
+The details of TransportedDataType are explained in Section 5.2.

 /ari:Create/ari:AA/ari:Descriptor